jandamm/zgenom/README.md

 `compdef` is only available after `compinit` is called which zgenom executes after all plugins are loaded.
-Some plugins might use compdef and either error or fail to add completions.
+Some plugins might use `compdef` and either error or fail to add completions (if they check the existence of `compdef`).
-Running `zgenom compdef` will wrap `compdef` and apply all calls after compinit was done.
+Running `zgenom compdef` will provide a `compdef` and apply all calls after compinit was done.

 #### Clean zgenom plugins